Libraries

 Sample library

-Section titled “Sample library”New organisations start with a Sample Library that includes example /instructions and @knowledge.
+Section titled “Sample library”New organisations start with a Sample Library that includes example instructions and knowledge.
 It behaves like any other library: you can edit, publish, or delete it.
 It gives you a working example of how context fits together and helps you test tool connections immediately.